 out of a possible 100 points

 Florida’s ban on same sex adoption was ruled unconstitutional in 2010, and the statutory language was removed by the legislature in 2015.
-Florida law neither expressly provides for nor expressly prohibits second-parent adoption, creating uncertainty for LGBT+ families.
+Florida law neither expressly provides for nor expressly prohibits second-parent adoption, creating uncertainty for LGBTQ+ families.
 State statute still bans recognition and equal treatment of same-sex marriages.
-Florida does not have a state law protecting LGBT+ students against discrimination or bullying and offers no statewide ban on conversion therapy, though 20 local governments have banned conversion therapy for minors.
+Florida does not have a state law protecting LGBTQ+ students against discrimination or bullying and offers no statewide ban on conversion therapy, though 20 local governments have banned conversion therapy for minors.

 Transgender healthcare is not covered by Medicaid, and the state has no insurance nondiscrimination protections in place for neither gender identity nor sexual orientation.
 The state does not ban private insurance companies for excluding transgender healthcare coverage.
 State hate crime protections are inclusive of sexual orientation, but not gender identity.
 Failing to disclose HIV+ status prior to sexual intercourse is classified as a felony.